 PondClear was applied in June, and within the first week, results were seen and customers reported high satisfaction.

-The PondClear Packets led to significant improvements in the suspended ecosystem in the treated pond, with significant reductions in turbidity and Free Reactive Phosphate (FRP).
+The PondClear Packets significantly improved the suspended ecosystem in the treated pond, with significant reductions in turbidity and Free Reactive Phosphate (FRP).
 Turbidity was reduced by nearly 95% in the treated pond, allowing an increased photic zone with more surface area for native, submerged plants to grow.
-The clear water was not only more visibly attractive, but the reduction in bioavailable nutrients followed suit with over a 76% reduction in algae causing FRP.
-This FRP reduction was due to the PRx component in the PondClear Packet, binding and sinking the FRP in an inactive state to the bottom of the pond.
-This bound particulate is permanently locked up and removed from the food chain, no longer providing nutrients to further algae blooms.
+The clear water was more visibly attractive, but the reduction in bioavailable nutrients followed suit with over a 76% reduction in algae-causing FRP.
+This FRP reduction was due to the PRx component in the PondClear Packet binding and sinking the FRP in an inactive state to the bottom of the pond.
+This bound particulate is permanently locked up and removed from the food chain, no longer providing nutrients to other algae blooms.